 Be the host/ambassador of your culture

-If you have made friends with locals in your new country, they could be fascinated at your genuine insight into the holidays and traditions of your foreign culture.
+If you have made friends in your new country, they could be fascinated at your genuine insight into the holidays and traditions of your foreign culture.
 You can invite them to celebrate your traditions with you if you host a party.
 You can teach your new friends about your culture and have other people to celebrate with during the holidays.

 Find other expats and celebrate with them